Utah Teen Tyerell Przybycien Gets Five Years To Life For Helping His Friend Hang Herself

 “I don’t want him out to cause pain and havoc on anyone else’s family, anyone else’s children.
 I cannot describe to you the pain of losing a child.”

-On his sentencing, Przybycien was granted credit for time served behind bars, and he will also serve a five-year, concurrent sentence for an unrelated crime.
+On his sentencing, Przybycien was granted credit for time served behind bars, and he will also serve a five year concurrent sentence for an unrelated crime.
 The Utah legislature, for its part, credited this case with motivating them to pass a law making it a crime to assist another person in taking their life.

-As CBS News reported in October, back in 2014 a Massachusetts teen named Conrad Roy took his own life by poisoning himself in his truck with carbon monoxide from the vehicle’s exhaust.
+This case is eerily similar to that of a Massachusetts case.
+As CBS News reported in October, in 2014 a Massachusetts teen named Conrad Roy took his own life by poisoning himself in his truck with carbon monoxide from the vehicle’s exhaust.
 Though hundreds of miles away at the time, his friend, Michelle Carter, was implicated in his death because she had exchanged text messages with him, encouraging him to complete the deed and even talking him back into the truck when he expressed second thoughts.

 “You keep pushing it off and say you’ll do it but u never do.
 It’s always gonna be that way if u don’t take action.”